nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 Format: `sorto new` or `sorto old`

-* The keyword `new` and `old` are case-insensitive.
+* The keywords `new` and `old` are case-insensitive.
-* `sorto new` sorts the order list such that newest orders are at the top
+* `sorto new` sorts the order list such that the newest orders are at the top.
-* `sorto old` sorts the order list such that oldest orders are at the top
+* `sorto old` sorts the order list such that the oldest orders are at the top.

 Examples:
-* `listo` followed by `sorto old` sorts all orders such that oldest orders are at the top
+* `listo` followed by `sorto old` sorts all orders such that oldest orders are at the top.
-* `findo Chair` followed by `sorto new` sorts all orders found using `findo Chair` such that newest orders are at the top
+* `findo Chair` followed by `sorto new` sorts all orders found using `findo Chair` such that newest orders are at the top.

 ### Deleting an order: `deleteo`